This post may contain affiliate links, review our disclosure policy for details

-So, every night while I was night time potty training them, I would wake them up before I went to bed (12am).
+So, every night while I was nighttime potty training my twin toddlers I would wake them up before I went to bed (12am).
 I would carry them each to their potty and sat them there.
 They were still half asleep, but the good news is that they actually peed!
 So, I carried them back to their bed and they fell asleep right away.
 Do not worry if they will stay awake after waking them up at night, because they don’t!

 After that, my twins would go about 6 to 7 hours straight without needing to use the bathroom again.